gerbesf/PR-LOG-Viewer/README.md

 # PR-Logviwer
-The tool you can se the log by ONLY one CLICK!
+The tool you can se the log by ONLY one CLICK! (actually with three clicks)

 ## How to Configure (config.php)